larpchronicles/rules/previous-versions/chronicles-rulebook_2.6.0.md

 >This skill is purchased once.
 Cutpurse skill requires the use of Pick Pocket Tools from Tinkering.
 The player slips the tool onto the pouch, or pocket, and goes to notify a Game Marshal.
 The Game Marshal will approach the picked character and retrieve one random game item from the picked character.
 If there is nothing in the picked pouch, then the larceny has resulted in no reward.
 The transfer of goods from Game Marshal to thief takes place out of sight from other players.

 #### Tracking
 >This skill is purchased multiple times.
-Using this skill, the character can attempt to track a moving terrestrial target’s tracks.
+Using this skill, the character can attempt to track a moving terrestrial target's tracks.
 The target tracks are assigned a value according to weather, ground, recency, and skill of the target hiding their tracks.
 With all that taken in, the resulting modified track number is compared to the trackers number.
 >
 > For every in-game hundred yards that the track is followed, the tracker can make a draw from a draw bag.
 The base bag is 1 success, 1 lost track, 4 continue, and 1 bag reset.
 For each rank above the track value, the tracker gains a success bead.
 For every rank below the track rank, the tracker gains 2 continue and a lost track bead.
 The tracker continues to draw every 30 seconds until success, or lost track is pulled.
 The tracking player must provide their own bead draw bag with beads or the tracking automatically fails.

 #### Return Skill
 >This is a martial skill that allows a character to reclaim a single SP-purchased Physical Strike that was Resisted by their target.
-If the user successfully strikes an opponent with a Physical Strike, and the Strike is then Resisted, not Reflected, the user may announce “Return”, and get the use of that skill back.
+If the user successfully strikes an opponent with a Physical Strike, and the Strike is then Resisted, not Reflected, the user may announce "Return”, and get the use of that skill back.
 This skill is expended on use.
 >
->Call: “Return”
+>Call: "Return”
 >
 >Requires Any Weapon Skill

 #### Return Spell
 >This is a magical skill that allows a character to reclaim a single SP-purchased Spell that was Resisted by their target.
-If the user successfully strikes an opponent with a Spell, and the Spell is then Resisted, not Reflected, the user may announce “Return”, and get the use of that spell back.
+If the user successfully strikes an opponent with a Spell, and the Spell is then Resisted, not Reflected, the user may announce "Return”, and get the use of that spell back.
 This skill is expended on use.
 >
->Call: “Return”
+>Call: "Return”
 >
 >Requires Any Mana Attunement

 ## Knowledge Skills

 >Knowledge skills are a way through which characters can gather information about the world around them.
-These skills are gained automatically as you gain SP, choosing a Profession and Hobby, with your Profession being your “main focus” and scaling faster.
+These skills are gained automatically as you gain SP, choosing a Profession and Hobby, with your Profession being your "main focus” and scaling faster.
 Once you have capped a Profession or Hobby at Rank 10, you may select a new one immediately to begin scaling, and it starts with 1 rank.
 A Profession goes up in rank every 50 SP, and each Hobby goes up in rank every100 SP.
 So you will unlock your second Profession at 450 SP, and both your Second Hobby and Third Profession at 900 SP, and so on.
 Each knowledge skill represents a specific area of expertise that a character can improve upon.
 These skills might be utilized when interacting with Plot to help you discover more information about what is happening during a particular scene, or Plot may choose to ask for Knowledge skills leading into an adventure to help flesh out what the characters might have discovered.
 >
->Generally, any piece of information that you attempt to discover will be assigned a secret “Difficulty Class” by the Plot member, on a scaling slide of 1 through 10.
+>Generally, any piece of information that you attempt to discover will be assigned a secret "Difficulty Class” by the Plot member, on a scaling slide of 1 through 10.
 A Difficulty Class of 1 would represent fairly common knowledge, something that most anyone who cares about the subject would know.
 A 10 on the other hand would represent particularly unusual or rare information, something that only a true expert in the field would have discovered.
 If you have enough ranks in the chosen skill to meet the difficulty class, you may learn some useful information.
 Having less than the set Difficulty may result in incomplete or slightly misleading information, while having more ranks than the required Difficulty may result in getting more detailed or extra information.

 #### Arcane Knowledge
 >Covers Arcane Magic in all its forms and uses, constructs and celestial events.
 Higher ranks will provide greater insight to arcane questions, or provide more detailed information on the target of your inquiry.